aperechnev/Push4Site/README.md

 ## Example

-An example application, which showing how to work with Push4Site SDK, could be found in SDK's GitHub repository.
+An example application, which shows how to work with Push4Site SDK, could be found in SDK's GitHub repository.

 ## License